The Best Christmas Tree Stand

 The screws don’t extend far enough to grip a tree with less than a 3.5-inch diameter trunk (which, in our test, was a 6-foot-8 tree).
 This is the hardest problem to overlook—that rules out a lot of trees, especially shorter ones.
 And if you’re looking for a budget tree stand, you’re probably also buying a smaller, less expensive tree, and the two just don’t work well together.
 Just bring a measuring tape with you when you go tree shopping.
 If you look around, you usually can find trees with wide enough trunks at most any height, but this stand will limit your selection.

 How we picked

-The tree stand industry is a bit wild and wooly.
-There are several stands made by large housewares manufacturers, but a lot of models are designed and sold by mom-and-pop outfits with their own websites.
+We used this water requirement to eliminate a fair number of Christmas tree stands on the market.
+After narrowing the field from an initial list of 16, we were left with several stands made by large housewares manufacturers, and a lot of models designed and sold by mom-and-pop outfits with their own websites.
 Some of these turn up on Amazon; some are only available from the manufacturer.

-There haven’t been many serious comparison tests of tree stands.
-Sara Schaefer Muñoz at The Wall Street Journal tested several stands in 2006, one of the only real tests of tree stands we could find.
-Two of the stands she tested were among the four that we tested.
+When looking for serious editorial comparison tests of tree stands, we found that The Wall Street Journal (of all places) tested several stands in 2006.
+The writer, Sara Schaefer Muñoz, conducted one of the only real tests of tree stands we could find.
+Two of the stands she tested were among the four that we tested in our original 2013 roundup.
 A Christmas-themed blog called Miss Bee’s Christmas Tree did a broad overview of the category in 2011.
-Although not a professional reviewer, Miss Bee is pretty serious about tree stands, and while her overview didn’t include direct testing, she conducted a thorough metareview that has some good information.
+Although not a professional reviewer, Miss Bee is pretty serious about tree stands.
+Her overview didn’t include direct testing, but she conducted a thorough meta-review that has some good information.